Filamentary Hierarchies and Superbubbles I: Characterizing filament properties across a simulated spiral galaxy: Data Methods

 The adaptive threshold uses the intensity of each pixel compared to a local neighborhood of pixels to determine whether it is ``locally'' bright relative to nearby pixels.
 Given its reliance on nearby pixel information, the adaptive threshold must be large enough to contain a significant portion of the filament width in our simulations.
 We set the smoothing parameter based on similar criteria to ensure strong connectivity on scales of the typical filament widths.
 We can further limit both these parameters by requiring at least 2 cells in order to be considered relevant.
 As such, we choose values of 7.5 and 3.5 pixels for the smoothing and adaptive thresholding, respectively.
 We note that the use of small numbers of pixels within the adaptive thresholding region forces regridding of the data to larger array size.
 This step prevents the algorithm from artificially fragmenting filaments due to pixelization effects in the data.

 In Figure \ref{fig:galaxy}, we show a snapshot of the the column density projection of our simulated galaxy at at time of 283.7 Myr.
 4 example filaments are shown in breakout boxes, as identified by FilFinder.
 These filaments illustrate the range of structures identified by FilFinder and the variations in their general properties.
-However, not all of the structures identified by FilFinder meet the physical definitions of a filament.
-We return to a discussion of this Figure in \S 3.2, after we provide a detailed description of how FilFinder works and is applied to these data.
+However, not all of the structures identified by FilFinder meet the physical definitions of a filament (aspect ratio $\ge5:1$), which can be seen in the presence of very short structures near the center of the galaxy in the bottom panel of Figure \ref{fig:galaxy}.
+We return to a discussion of this Figure in \S \ref{sec:resultsII}, after we provide a detailed description of how FilFinder works and is applied to these data.

 Figure \ref{fig:globalfilamentmap} presents the steps taken in optimizing the parameters needed for effective filament identification and extraction.
 In particular, we show the results of varying the glob\_thresh and smooth\_size parameters, representing the global density cut and the number of cells to smooth the image.
 As we increase the global threshold, from top to bottom in the array, we see increasingly less structure in the mask as less gas is included in the masking step, inhibiting FilFinder from finding consistent bright ridges.
 The global threshold is given in the same units of the data used, in our case projected density in units of g cm$^{-2}$.